JimSeker/service/README.md

 ===========
 `eclipse/` has the examples in eclipse project format, no longer updated.
 Otherwise the examples are for android studio.

-`ServiceDemo` is a example of how to call Services, both IntentService and a Service.  plus an example of the download service too, which fails in api 30.

-`ServiceDemoIPC` is an very simple example of how to use the binder pieces so an activity/fragment can call into the service.

-`ServiceDemoMSG` is a simple example of passing a messages from the service to the activity via a handler.

 `ForegroundServiceDemo` is an example of how to create a foreground service which can run without an app.
 It needs a persistent notification and to be started in the foreground.
 This is required in 26/Oreo+, otherwise use a JobIntentService.